JGSolutions/jerry-gagliano/posts/why-developers-need-to-blog.md

 ## Final Thoughts

 I hope this article motivates you in starting a blog.
-As I'm starting this blog, in the future I'm will write about how blogging actually helped me.
+As I'm starting off this blog, I am hoping in the future I will write about how my blogging journey helped me.
 Either good or bad!

 Remember that you don’t need to publish hundreds of blogs in a short amount of time.
 Quality is better than quantity.
 If feedback is provided from your readers then it means your content is valuable.